 Here’s why starting a blog is so great.
 If you’ve been following MyWifeQuitHerJob.com for any length of time, you know that this blog is a 7 figure business.

 By putting out content on a regular basis, you will eventually become an authority in your niche.

-By building an email list at an early age, your teenager can leverage his or her audience to sell or promote anything!
+If you build an email list at an early age, you can leverage your audience to sell or promote anything!

 Overall, there are MANY monetization opportunities.
 Here are just a few.

 - Affiliate Marketing – By making recommendations for products you like, you can earn a commission for every sale you refer.
-In my daughter’s case, she can use the Amazon Associates program to earn money from Amazon.
+For example, you can use the Amazon Associates program to earn money from Amazon.

 - Display Advertising – By using an ad network like Adsense, you can earn money whenever someone clicks on your ad within a post.

 - Membership Site – You can run a private membership site or provide premium content to paid subscribers.

 - Digital Products – You can bundle your content together and sell it as an ebook or digital download.

 Even if your teenager’s blog doesn’t make a penny, the act of creating content is an invaluable experience.
 Worst case scenario, you can look back on their writing 10 years from now and have a great time reading it!